-The best network monitoring tools make it simple and easy for remote monitoring and management.
+The best network monitoring tools make it simpler and easier for the remote monitoring and management of your IT infrastructure.

 It's not even just external threats such as malware and ransomware that need to be guarded against, but more mundane issues such as maintaining security protocols and ensuring network connectivity in the face of upgrades and constant patch management.

-It's not just physical hardware that needs to be secured though, as identity management and firewalls are also now integral security features, as are mobile device management solutions for mobile devices.
+It's not just physical hardware that needs to be secured though, as identity management and firewalls are also now integral security features, as are mobile device management solutions for smartphones and tablets brought to work.

-However, there are business solutions out there aimed not just at managing those networks, but making the whole process easier.
-The challenge is to find the network monitoring tools that work for you and your business.
+However, there are solutions out there aimed not just at managing those networks, but making the whole process easier.
+The challenge is to find the best network monitoring tools that work for you and your business.
 Here we feature the ones we think offer the best features, reliability, and value for money.

 - We feature the best cloud storage.